emilyeserven/testwebsites/js/angular/codeschool/README.md

 To retype, practice, and record the AngularJS CodeSchool course code.

+Basic notes were taken in my personal documentation site, [Refs&Docs](http://emilyserven.net/ref-docs/angular-overview.html).

 ## Listings of Chapters and Additions Made

 ### Level 1

 **1.2**

+*Actions:* Created a module, attached the module using [`ng-app`](http://emilyserven.net/ref-docs/angular-doc-directives.html#ng-app), and added a simple expression to the page.

 [GitHub Commit](https://github.com/emilyeserven/testwebsites/tree/f5cd4f4610e80bce3091b3270e4bf5d2296250e3/js/angular/codeschool) | [RawGit](https://rawgit.com/emilyeserven/testwebsites/f5cd4f4610e80bce3091b3270e4bf5d2296250e3/js/angular/codeschool/index.html)

 **1.4**

+*Actions:* Added a controller in the `JS` and attached it to the `HTML` page.
+Then, created a `gem` object and assigned it to the `product` property of the new controller (`StoreController`).
+Finally, used expressions in the `HTML` to display some properties of the `gem` object.

 [GitHub Commit](https://github.com/emilyeserven/testwebsites/tree/64409a6e1857c98b5d226febf99f09a3d1421cc8/js/angular/codeschool) | [RawGit](https://rawgit.com/emilyeserven/testwebsites/64409a6e1857c98b5d226febf99f09a3d1421cc8/js/angular/codeschool/index.html)

 **1.6**

+*Actions:* Used the [`ng-show` and `ng-hide`](http://emilyserven.net/ref-docs/angular-doc-directives.html#ng-show-and-ng-hide) directives to determine if a button (and the entire product) should be displayed or not.

 [GitHub Commit](https://github.com/emilyeserven/testwebsites/tree/4f8bbd7f4731668ee091a04b748baef2b0b043b6/js/angular/codeschool) | [RawGit](https://rawgit.com/emilyeserven/testwebsites/4f8bbd7f4731668ee091a04b748baef2b0b043b6/js/angular/codeschool/index.html)

 **1.7**

+*Actions:* Created the `gems` array to replace the `gem` property.
+Replaced the reference in the controller (`StoreController`) and then used the [`ng-repeat`](http://emilyserven.net/ref-docs/angular-doc-directives.html#ng-repeat) directive to reduce redundancies in code.

 [GitHub Commit](https://github.com/emilyeserven/testwebsites/tree/d3429c0abef0316a185e5d8b39ae60e6cdb8e81b/js/angular/codeschool) | [RawGit](https://rawgit.com/emilyeserven/testwebsites/d3429c0abef0316a185e5d8b39ae60e6cdb8e81b/js/angular/codeschool/index.html)